rgeraldporter/cucumber-crockpot/README.md

 ## API

-Currently, only two functions are exposed, which you can import:
+Currently, only two functions are exposed:

- * `parse`: Takes an object with two properties: `crock` and `view`, each a paths to their respective files.
+ * `parse`: Takes an object with two properties: `crock` and `view`, each are paths to their respective files.
  * `setFeaturePath`: This changes the path for exporting resulting `.feature` files to whatever path you provide.
 Without using this, the default is the `./features` folder in your project.

 ### Example use of API